Cloud-SPAN/genomics02-proj-mngt-cloud-genomics/_episodes/04-logging-onto-cloud.md

     After you enter the command *cd cloudspan* (or *cd directoryyoucreated*), your **working directory will be** *cloudspan* or *directoryyoucreated*.

-### II.
-Download and prepare the private key file to login to your AMI instance
+## Download and prepare your login key file to login into your instance

 1. **Download your login key file**